ayemetoo/IDEAHacks/README.md

 * Various passives (wires, headers, etc) and power supplies

 ### Functionality
 The SmartWindow makes its decision on whether or not to open the window based on the temperature first, then the humidity.
 [IDEAHacksTeensy.ino](https://github.com/ayemetoo/IDEAHacks/blob/master/IDEAHacksTeensy/IDEAHacksTeensy.ino) is used on the outside Teensy and sensor system, while [IDEAHacksTeensy2.ino](https://github.com/ayemetoo/IDEAHacks/blob/master/IDEAHacksTeensy2/IDEAHacksTeensy2.ino) is used on the inside Teensy and sensor system.
-The SmartWindow is set to attempt to maintain a target temperature of 70 degrees Fahrenheit and target humidity of 20 percent; these targets can be changed by modifying the target variables (**target** and **targethumd**) in [IDEAHacksTeensy2.ino](https://github.com/ayemetoo/IDEAHacks/blob/master/IDEAHacksTeensy2/IDEAHacksTeensy2.ino).
+The SmartWindow default is set to attempt to maintain a target temperature of 70 degrees Fahrenheit and target humidity of 20 percent; these targets can be changed via the matrix numpad.

+### Modifying the Target Temperature and Humidity
+To put the system in select mode, hit **\*** to change the temperature or **#** to change the humidity.
+The display should change to show you the numbers you are entering.
+If you made a mistake and wish to undo a digit, press **#**.
+When done entering, press **\***.

 #### Notes
 * The system starts in an *on* state
+* You can only enter up to three digits when selecting the new target temperature or humidity
+* Values for humidity above 100 will be ignored...you can't have over 100% humidity after all!
-* Once the temperature and humidity reach above a certain threshold (80 degrees Farhenheit and 40 perceent humidity), the temperature value is calculated based on the [Heat Index](https://en.wikipedia.org/wiki/Heat_index); this will be indicated by a star next to the temperature on the OLED display.
+* Once the temperature and humidity reach above a certain threshold (80 degrees Farhenheit and 40 perceent humidity), the temperature value is calculated based on the [Heat Index](https://en.wikipedia.org/wiki/Heat_index); this will be indicated by a star next to the temperature on the OLED display